Christine Vachon: Killer Films

-Vachon and fellow New York producer Pamela Koffler currently run Killer Films, which was established in 1996.
+Vachon and fellow New York producer Pamela Koffler run Killer Films, which was established in 1996.
 The company celebrated its 10th anniversary in 2005 and was honored with a retrospective at the Museum of Modern Art in New York.

-Her first feature Poison (written and directed by Academy Award nominee Todd Haynes) won the Grand Jury Prize at Sundance in 1991.
-Since that initial success Christine has worked on a number of noteworthy films, including I Shot Andy Warhol, Happiness, Kids, One Hour Photo, and Boys Don't Cry.
-Through her enduring relationship with Todd, she has worked on every feature film of his to date, including Safe, Velvet Goldmine, Far From Heaven, and I'm Not There, which starred Christian Bale, Cate Blanchett, Richard Gere, Heath Ledger, Charlotte Gainsbourg, Julianne Moore, and Michelle Williams.
-Cate Blanchett received both Academy Award and SAG Award nominations for Best Supporting Actress, and the film was also nominated for 4 Independent Spirit Awards, notching a Best Supporting Actress win for Cate Blanchett.
+Vachon's first feature, Poison (written and directed by Haynes), won the Grand Jury Prize Dramatic at the Sundance Film Festival in 1991.
+Since then, she has worked on several noteworthy films, including I Shot Andy Warhol, Happiness, Kids, One Hour Photo, and Boys Don't Cry.
+She has worked on all of Haynes's feature films to date, including Safe, Velvet Goldmine, Far From Heaven, and I'm Not There, for which Cate Blanchett received both Academy Award and SAG Award nominations for Best Supporting Actress, and which was nominated for four Independent Spirit Awards, with Blanchett winning Best Supporting Actress.

 In 2008, Vachon won an Emmy for her role as executive producer for the TV adaptation of Ira Glass's This American Life.

-Killer's releases for 2008 include Savage Grace, directed by Tom Kalin and starring Julianne Moore; An American Crime, starring Catherine Keener and Elliot Page, directed by Tommy O'Haver: Then She Found Me, the directorial debut of Helen Hunt, starring herself, Bette Midler, Colin Firth and Matthew Broderick.
+Killer Films's 2008 releases included Savage Grace, directed by Tom Kalin and starring Julianne Moore; An American Crime, starring Catherine Keener and Elliot Page, directed by Tommy O'Haver; and Then She Found Me, the directorial debut of Helen Hunt, starring herself, Bette Midler, Colin Firth and Matthew Broderick.

-Vachon continued her long-standing collaboration with Todd Haynes for the 2015 film, Carol.
+Vachon continued her collaboration with Haynes on the 2015 film Carol and the 2023 film May December.
+She produced the 2023 film Past Lives, for which she received her first Academy Award nomination.

-Vachon is the Artistic Director of the MFA Program at Stony Brook Manhattan.
+Vachon is the artistic director of the MFA Program at Stony Brook Manhattan.

 Personal life

-Vachon and her partner, artist Marlene McCarty, live in the East Village of New York with their daughter Guthrie.
-In the fall of 2009, Vachon went into remission after a battle with breast cancer.
-She is related to the French costume designer, Sarah Monfort.
+Vachon and her partner, artist Marlene McCarty, live in the East Village of New York with their daughter.
+In 2009, Vachon went into remission after a bout of breast cancer.